 - various surface feeders.

 As all these fish swim in their designated areas, they can also help move the oxygen-rich water throughout the tank.
-Aeration will be substantially improved by fast swimming fishes, especially by schooling or shoaling fish.
+Aeration will be substantially improved by fast swimming fish, especially by schooling or shoaling fish.

 To answer this question, first, we have to know the difference between aeration and oxygenation.
 The distinction is the first aquarium knowledge you should grasp.